 UWW student spotlight: Melissa Paige

-Meet Melissa Paige, a UMass Amherst UWW student and winner of the Chicopee Savings Bank Scholarship.
-On top of schoolwork, Melissa balances life as a full-time Personal Care Attendant and a full-time mother.
+Meet Melissa Paige, a UMass Amherst UWW student from Orange, MA and winner of a UWW Scholarship.
+On top of schoolwork, 34 year old Melissa balances life as a full-time Personal Care Attendant for her brother and a full-time, single mother.
 She shared a little about her busy life with us, including how she manages her schedule, and what winning this scholarship has meant to her.
 Her advisor: Connie Griffin.
 Her concentration: Human Services.

 Every non-traditional age student has a story.
 What’s your story?